saagarjha/hopfield-network/README.md

-# hopfield-network
+# Hopfield Network

-Toy implementation of a Hopfield network
+Toy implementation of a Hopfield network that operates on ASCII "images".